THOMASELOVE/500-2021/project/03_final_materials.md

 ## Overview

 Submit all project materials through [Canvas](https://canvas.case.edu/).
-All deadlines are specified in the [Course Calendar](https://github.com/THOMASELOVE/2020-500/blob/master/calendar.md).
+All deadlines are specified in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
 Your final project work involves three tasks:

-1. Submit your pre-presentation version of your Abstract, and of your Slides in time for your presentation.
-(This deadline depends on when you are actually giving your presentation.)
+1. Submit your pre-presentation version of your Abstract, and of your Slides 24 hours prior to your presentation.
-2. Give your presentation in class, according to the schedule we will develop during the semester, and which will be linked on the [Course Calendar](https://github.com/THOMASELOVE/2020-500/blob/master/calendar.md).
+2. Give your presentation in class, according to the schedule we will develop during the semester, and which will be linked on the [Course Calendar](https://thomaselove.github.io/500/calendar.html).
 3. After you've all given your presentations and received feedback, you will submit your complete set of final materials, including your revised abstract and slides, your data set, and an R Markdown file and HTML document generated from that R Markdown, which includes a **discussion**, as outlined below.

 The remainder of this document describes these pieces, and also provides some insight on how I'd like to see you put together your presentation, and how you will be evaluating the presentations.